jeremypc1990/movie-ticket/README.md

 * Integration tests to cover api functionality tests including some failure cases

 ### Example of use
+#### Request validation rules
+* transactionId cannot be null
+* customers cannot be null
+* customer name cannot be null or empty
+* customer age has to be greater than 0

 #### POST API Endpoint
 ```text
 http://localhost:8080/ticket-report